-In 2009, a group of five mums were at the St Kilda Maternal and Child Health Centre on Chapel Street.
-There, the photocopying room was stacked high with baby goods donated by kind local parents.
+In 2009, a group of five mums were attending the St Kilda Maternal and Child Health Centre on Chapel Street when they noticed baby goods stacked high in the photocopying room that had been kindly donated by local parents in the area.

 Jessica and Peta, two of that first group of mums, started receiving donations at their homes through word of mouth referrals.
 Local mums loved the idea of passing on their baby’s items for others to use.

-St Kilda Mums continued to grow.
-More mums wanted to get involved and do whatever they could to help.
-As we grew, it became obvious St Kilda Mums needed a bigger storage space than our collective front verandahs.
-After a call for help in the local paper in mid-2010, a generous Elwood family donated their double garage in to store our stock.
-We used the garage for three years.
+St Kilda Mums continued to grow with more mums wanting to get involved and do whatever they could to help.
+As the organisation grew, it became obvious St Kilda Mums needed a bigger storage space than Jessica and Peta’s front verandas and after a call for help in the local paper in mid-2010, a generous Elwood family donated their double garage to store the donated goods.

-In the meantime, we increased the volunteer base and the number of agencies we supported.
-By early 2013 we raised enough fund through a Rent Appeal to secure a bigger space.
-In June 2013, we moved into a warehouse in Vale Street, St Kilda.
+In 2013 our organisation had increased its volunteer base and the number of agencies it supported and in June 2013 had raised enough funds through a Rent Appeal to secure a bigger space, moving into a HQ in Vale Street, St Kilda.